 Instructor Responsibilities

+Instructors should utilize best practices with regards to course attendance and participation including but not limited to:

+Prioritizing active participation in and engagement with the educational process over course attendance as a measure of student involvement.

+Establish rules of engagement in the syllabus, clarify the course instruction format as in-person, online (synchronous or asynchronous), or a hybrid of in-person and online, and identify multiple ways in which students can demonstrate satisfactory participation.
+In hybrid or entirely online courses, for example, this could include camera usage, chat boxes, online forums, etc.

+If the course has a policy regarding a limited number of allowed absences, University-sanctioned activities should not count against that limit.
+In addition, students cannot be required to utilize a “drop” option for work missed afforded to all students due to a University-sanctioned event.

+If a student has a valid University-excused absence, they are entitled to make up missed work for full credit in whatever manner the instructor deems appropriate.

-If student responsibilities are met, the instructor will honor valid University-excused absences (not to be included in other individual instructor excused absences policies) and permit the student to make up missed work in whatever manner the instructor deems appropriate.
+If student responsibilities are met, the instructor will honor valid University-excused absences that are not already included in other individual instructor excused absences policies,.

-The instructor may impose appropriate academic penalties if the student fails to satisfactorily complete the assignment or examination within a reasonable timeframe.
+The instructor may impose appropriate academic penalties if the student fails to satisfactorily complete the alternate assignment or examination within a reasonable timeframe.

 Required activities outside of class hours that are used for graded participation must be stated in the syllabus.
 If the required activity falls on a specific date/time, the instructor must provide an alternative assignment, unless the activity is foundational to the course (e.g., a theater performance produced by the class).
 Such foundational class activities should be included in the course “Notes” in the Banner Schedule.
 If the activity is one that can be completed over the course of the term and is not limited to a specific date/time, no alternative assignment is required.

-Additional absences from class may be excused by the instructor for such reasons as personal illness or family/medical emergencies.
-Whenever possible, students are expected to seek the permission of the instructor prior to absences.
-Absences for religious holidays fall under University Policy 409: Religious Accommodation for Students.
+Additional absences from class may be excused by the instructor.
+Whenever possible, students are expected to seek the permission of the instructor prior to any absences.
+Examples of valid reasons for consideration of absences include:

+Documented illness

+Serious personal or family emergencies

+Court-imposed legal obligations such as subpoenas or jury duty

+Military obligations

+Academic and/or extracurricular activities

+Religious observances; absences for religious holidays fall under University Policy 409: Religious Accommodation for Students

+Documented quarantining for in-person classes

+If students believe they have been penalized or unjustly treated because of participation in a University-authorized activity, they can appeal using the following sequence of appeal to (1) the instructor, (2) unit chairperson and (3) the appropriate college dean or designee (college offering the course).
+The decision of the dean is considered final.

 III.
 Definitions

 Syllabus – A course outline typically provided on the first day of class by the instructor that describes course requirements, topics to be covered, required reading, grading criteria, faculty expectations, deadlines, exam dates, class attendance requirements, and other relevant course information.

+University-Sanctioned Activities - A University-sanctioned event or activity shall be one in which a student represents the University to external constituencies in academic or extracurricular activities including but not limited to University clubs, organizations, athletics, music ensemble tours, teams, and conferences.